mable-pmyip/repair-portal/README.md

 ## Getting Started

 ### Admin Access
-1. Create an admin account in Firebase Authentication with the email specified in `ADMIN_EMAIL`
+1. Create an admin account in Firebase Authentication
 2. Log in at the admin panel
 3. Navigate to "User Management"
 4. Add users who will submit repair requests